Table of Contents

 Crossing and Following Rivers

-• Riverbanks as Reference: The bank’s vegetation, slope, and soil type can warn of upcoming rapids, wetlands, or cliffs.
+- Riverbanks as Reference: Changes in bank vegetation, slope, and soil type can indicate upcoming features such as rapids, wetlands, or cliffs, helping anticipate terrain changes.

-For detailed river navigation techniques, consult resources like the National Park Service guide to river navigation.
+For detailed river navigation techniques, the National Park Service guide to river navigation offers valuable insights.

 Mountains: Obstacles and Observation Points